 Fisichella PM, Davis CS, Lowery E, et al. Pulmonary immune changes early after laparoscopic antireflux surgery in lung transplant patients with gastroesophageal reflux disease.
 J Surg Res.
 2012;177(2):e65-e73.

 Van Raemdonck D. Thoracic organs: Current preservation technology and future prospects; part 1: Lung.
 Curr Opin Organ Transplant.
 2010;15(2):150-155.

 Warnecke G, Moradiellos J, Tudorache I, et al. Normothermic perfusion of donor lungs for preservation and assessment with the Organ Care System Lung before bilateral transplantation: A pilot study of 12 patients.
 Lancet.
 2012;380(9856):1851-1858.

 Cypel M, Waddell T, Keshavjee S. Lung transplantation: Donor lung preservation.
-Last reviewed January 2013.
-UpToDate Inc. Waltham, MA.
+UpToDate [online serial].
+Waltham, MA: UpToDate; reviewed January 2013.

 Copyright Aetna Inc. All rights reserved.
 Clinical Policy Bulletins are developed by Aetna to assist in administering plan benefits and constitute neither offers of coverage nor medical advice.
 This Clinical Policy Bulletin contains only a partial, general description of plan or program benefits and does not constitute a contract.
 Aetna does not provide health care services and, therefore, cannot guarantee any results or outcomes.
 Participating providers are independent contractors in private practice and are neither employees nor agents of Aetna or its affiliates.
 Treating providers are solely responsible for medical advice and treatment of members.
 This Clinical Policy Bulletin may be updated and therefore is subject to change.